Peakboard/peakboard.github.io/_data_sources/de-datum-und-uhrzeit.md

 layout: article
 title: Date and Time
 menu_title: Date and Time
-description: Informatinon about time and date data in Peakboard
+description: Information about time and date data in Peakboard
 lang: en
 ref: de-002
 ---